akaplan-axian/calendar-app-api/docs/openapi-validation.md

 - ✅ All endpoints now include appropriate 4xx error responses
 - ✅ All response components are properly referenced and used
 - ✅ Complete error response coverage for all operations
+- ✅ Compatible with openapi-backend library for runtime validation

 The specification passes validation without any warnings or errors.

+## Version History

+**v3.0.3 (Current)**: Downgraded from OpenAPI 3.1.0 to ensure compatibility with openapi-backend library.
+Removed all `examples` properties to maintain future compatibility and cleaner schema definitions.
+This change resolved 194 validation errors that occurred during application startup while maintaining full API functionality.

 ## Usage Tips